-Ice Age Trail: Eagle is a 8.4 mile moderately trafficked point-to-point trail located near Eagle, WI that features beautiful wild flowers and is good for all skill levels.
+Ice Age Trail: Eagle is a 8.4 mile moderately trafficked point-to-point trail located near Eagle, Wisconsin that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail.

 cross country skiing

 Follow the Ice Age Trail over expansive spring fed prairies and past exposed Niagara Escarpment from STH-67 to STH-59.
 The Eagle segment of the Ice Age trail is in the southern unit of the Kettle Moraine State Forest and features and expansive prairie, a scenic vista, and an exposed portion of the NIagara Escarpment-usually hidden underground.
 Wildlife, flora, and fauna all abound as the generally flat trail crosses the prairie.
 This complete and detailed route covers the Eagle segment of the Ice Age Trail and all it's access points, trailheads, parking, connecting trails, communities, parks, preserves, and facilities.
 This guide contains 16 points of interest for the trail, viewable via your browser at home, or on the fly trailside via your mobile phone.
 The Ice Age Trail is a 1,000 mile footpath highlighting the remnants left behind by glaciers during the last ice age over 12,000 years ago.
 Designated as a National Scenic Trail, the Ice Age trail follows the terminal moraine of the last glaciation throughout Wisconsin providing some of the world's best examples of glacial formations such as kettles, moraines, and drumlins.